How to Split Wood and Logs with an Axe

 Use proper safety equipment, especially when operating chainsaws and mechanical wood splitters.
 This includes safety glasses or goggles, gloves, proper footwear (preferably steel-toed boots), and thick work clothes.

-Use a chopping block for more comfortable splitting – it can be a round of wood or a tree stump.
-It should go without saying that you shouldn’t split firewood wood on a rocky or hard surface, such as metal – you’ll wreck your tools that way.
+Use a chopping block for more comfortable splitting – a round of wood or a tree stump.
+You shouldn’t split firewood wood on a rocky or hard surface, such as metal – you’ll wreck your tools that way.
 A clean wooden chopping block will make sure your tools last longer.

 Try to have another person nearby.
 They can help carry and sort the wood, but also help if you have an accident or get injured.
 With power tools especially, time is of the essence, and injuring yourself with a chainsaw, for example, can be fatal if you don’t receive first aid quickly.
 So don’t work alone!